craterr/Question-Answer-Retrieval/README.md

    - Clone the repository or download the code as a ZIP file.

 2. **Navigate to the directory:**
-   - Use annaconda CLI to navigate to the directory where the code is located.
+   - Use Annaconda CLI to navigate to the directory where the code is located.

 3. **Create a conda environment and activate it**
    - Refer to [commands.txt](https://github.com/craterr/Question-Answer-Retrieval/blob/main/commands.txt)